lauradvall/starter-hugo-academic/content/home/experience.md

     date_end: '2011-08-30'
     description: |2-

-        * Wireless Underwater Video Transmission: improved the design of an underwater acoustic video transmission system under the supervision of Dr. Chryssostomos Chryssostomidis.
+        * Improved the design of an underwater acoustic video transmission system by adding video compression techniques and signal processing techniques to compensate the Doppler effect.
+Supervisor: Dr. Milica Stojanovic and Dr. Chryssostomos Chryssostomidis.
         * Evaluated the effects of the Social Impact Assessment prepared for interstate management of herring in the Northeast US.
 Supervisor: Dr. Madeleine Hall-Arber.
   - title: Intern
     company: Institute of Photonic Sciences (ICFO)